What is Accounts Payable? (Definition, Process & Examples)

 • Licensing

-Should any of the goods or services listed above be purchased on credit by your organization, it is important to immediately record the amount to AP.
-This will ensure your balance sheet is kept up-to-date and accurately reports on the total amount owed to your vendors, enabling transparency in your book keeping efforts and accounting process.
+Should any of the goods or services listed above be purchased on credit by your organization, it is important to record the amount to AP immediately.
+This will ensure your balance sheet is kept up-to-date and accurately reports the total amount owed to your vendors, enabling transparency in your bookkeeping efforts and accounting process.

 What is the accounts payable process?

-The accounts payable process is the process of managing a company’s financial obligations to its creditors and vendors.
+The accounts payable process manages a company’s financial obligations to its creditors and vendors.
 The end-to-end process of accounts payable includes four distinct steps:

-1. Invoice Capture: Typically, invoice capture involves the manual entering of invoice data (vendor details, line items, amounts, and GL coding) into a system of record.
+1. Invoice capture: Typically, invoice capture involves manually entering invoice data (vendor details, line items, amounts, and GL coding) into a system of record.
 This presents risks associated with accuracy and human error.

-3. Payment Authorization: Once you have an invoice that is ready for payment, you must get authorization to make the payment.
+3. Payment authorization: Once you have an invoice ready for payment, you must get authorization to make the payment.
 This includes the date you will submit the payment, the payment method, and the payment amount.

 The Manual Accounts Payable Process

-A manual, paper-based accounts payable process can result in inaccurate performance and financial reporting, and can prevent team members from working on higher-value activities that could contribute to your bottom line.
-Inefficiencies caused by inevitable human error can additionally result in late payments, missed opportunities (ex. discounts for early bill pay), and inaccurate payments.
+A manual, paper-based accounts payable process can result in inaccurate performance and financial reporting and prevent team members from working on higher-value activities that could contribute to your bottom line.
+Inefficiencies caused by inevitable human error can additionally result in late payments, missed opportunities (e.g., discounts for early bill pay), and inaccurate payments.

 The manual AP process may also increase a company’s risk for AP fraud or business email compromise (BEC).
-For these reasons, it is important to have a team or accounts payable system that is up-to-date and well-run to ensure that your organization is not missing out on opportunities or reporting inaccurate financials.
+For these reasons, having an up-to-date and well-run accounts payable team or system is important to ensure that your organization does not miss out on opportunities or report inaccurate financials.

-Three major elements are typically required for execution within the accounts payable process – the purchase order (PO), receiving report (or goods receipt), and vendor invoice.
-However, PO and receipts are optional and are dependent on how the company runs its business.
+Three major elements are typically required for execution within the accounts payable process: the purchase order (PO), receiving report (or goods receipt), and vendor invoice.
+However, POs and receipts are optional and depend on how the company runs its business.

-• The purchase order, used to initiate a purchase, is sent from the purchasing department of an organization to a vendor: The PO will include a list of the requested merchandise, quantities of each item requested, and a final price for the order.
+• The purchase order, used to initiate a purchase, is sent from an organization’s purchasing department to a vendor.
+The PO will include a list of the requested merchandise, quantities of each item requested, and a final price for the order.

 • Once the purchasing organization receives the merchandise, a receiving report is drawn up to document the shipment: This report will include any damages or quantity discrepancies associated with the order.

-• Finally, the vendor invoice is sent by the vendor to the purchasing organization to request payment for the goods or services provided.
+• Finally, the vendor sends the invoice to the purchasing organization to request payment for the goods or services provided.
 Accounts payable receives the vendor invoices and begins the invoice management process.

-Often accounting clerks will manually match invoice line items against the PO and/or receipt line items by comparing the documents side-by-side as a part of the invoice management process.
+Often, accounting clerks manually match invoice line items against the PO and/or receipt line items by comparing the documents side-by-side as part of the invoice management process.
 This method is time and resource-intensive without an accounts payable automation platform.

 The role of internal controls and audits in the account payable process

-82% of organizations were subject to successful fraud in 2019 due to poor internal controls and audits.
-Having sufficient operating procedures is extremely important to reduce improper payments, ensure regulatory compliance, and reduce the risk of human error.
+Eighty-two percent of organizations were subject to successful fraud in 2019 due to poor internal controls and audits.
+Sufficient operating procedures are extremely important to reduce improper payments, ensure regulatory compliance, and reduce the risk of human error.

-Additionally, internal controls and audits are required to ensure safety and security among your organization.
-Having internal controls helps mitigate risk by creating a system of checks and balances within your AP department–systems that monitor the data entry controls, payment entry controls, and obligation to pay controls.
-Each of these internal controls are in place to keep your payments safe and avoid human error within your organization.
+Additionally, internal controls and audits are required to ensure safety and security within your organization.
+Internal controls help mitigate risk by creating a system of checks and balances within your AP department–systems that monitor the data entry controls, payment entry controls, and obligation to pay controls.
+These internal controls are in place to keep your payments safe and avoid human error within your organization.

 State of AP Report 2022 Download